Health and Public Safety Selective Admission

 TEAS is a multiple-choice assessment of basic academic knowledge in reading, mathematics, science, and English and language usage.

-- Completing the TEAS test is required for students entering some Health and Public Safety programs with Selective Admission requirements
+- Completing the ATI TEAS test is required for students entering some Health and Public Safety programs with Selective Admission requirements

 - There is a cost to take the test, and you must register in advance

-- If you are apply for Nursing, choose “Cincinnati State Bethesda School of Nursing”
+- If you are apply for Nursing, choose “Cincinnati State Bethesda School of Nursing” as your institution

 - If you are applying for Diagnostic Medical Sonography or Occupational Therapy, choose “Cincinnati State Health & Public Safety” as your institution

 Choosing Your Test Date

 After you set up your profile, you will be able to view the testing dates available at Cincinnati State for the Nursing or RN test.
 (Even if you are an OT or DMS student, you need to choose the RN/Nursing test.)

 - Dates at the end of the semester always fill up quickly.

 - If Cincinnati State dates are filled, you will have to choose a testing site that is not located at Cincinnati State (but allows other colleges to use their testing site).